KrishnaSonawane8008/Walking-on-Mesh-Surface-in-Godot-4/README.md

 You can see how the intersection of the triangle's edges with the direction plane(plane parallel to a direction) is used to trace the path in that direction, you can see how each consecutive triangle is checked in all of the 8 directions:
 <video src="https://github.com/user-attachments/assets/5f859e4d-02c6-4f2c-b8bc-b3e64aada321"></video>
 <br>
-Once the player starts moving, you can see how the player moves on the surface, sort of scanning each face:
+You can see how the player moves on the surface, sort of scanning each face:
 <video src="https://github.com/user-attachments/assets/c26e5c9d-6f7d-40eb-b3f9-16ffc17c8d53"></video>
 <br>
+You can replace the walking mesh with any other mesh by going through the procedure mentioned above:

 <h1>Resources</h1>